FLAMEGPU/FLAMEGPU2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a problem with flamegpu2
-title: '[BugReport]'
+title: ''
-labels: ''
+labels: triage required
 assignees: ''

 ---